 - Download Enigma Recovery to your PC

-- Connect iPhone to PC
+- Open software and connect iPhone to Mac or PC

 - Export data to your computer